songssssss/GCP-PDE-preparation/Questions/examtopics.md

 - Automatic Refresh: Enabling refresh with enable_refresh maintains view consistency with minimal maintenance overhead.
 - Minimal Overhead: Materialized views automatically update as underlying data changes, reducing maintenance compared to manual exports or view definitions.

+---
+## Q231
+If an Airflow worker pod is evicted, all task instances running on that pod are interrupted, and later marked as failed by Airflow.
+The majority of issues with worker pod evictions happen because of out-of-memory situations in workers.
+You might want to:
+- (D) Increase the memory available to workers.
+- (C) Reduce worker concurrency.
+In this way, a single worker handles fewer tasks at once.
+This provides more memory or storage to each individua task.
+If you change worker concurrency, you might also want to increase the maximum number of workers.
+In this way, the number of tasks that your environment can handle at once stays the same.
+For example, if you reduce worker Concurrency from 12 to 6, you might want to double the maximum number of workers.